trohit/ik/systemdesign/backend/COMPONENTS/CACHE.md

 `there are two hard things in computer science: naming things and cache invalidation.`

 # Diagrams
+# Cache by position
+- Client Side
+- DNS Cache
+- CDN Cache
+- In-Mem Cache
+- FS Cache
+- DB Cache
+- CPU Caches: L1/L2/L3 of which L1 and L2 are CPU specific and L3 is usually a shared CPU cache

 # Types of Caches
 - Cache aside : most widespread caching pattern